Skip to main content

 The user sets spending rules and allows payment

-The developer requests a card permission with spending rules (amount, merchant, expiration).
+The developer requests an agent card with spending rules (amount, merchant, expiration).
 A network modal (Visa/Mastercard) appears and the user confirms using their passkey.

 4